ShawnWu076/LOL_WIN_LOSE_MODEL/README.md

 ## **Final Model**

-New Features We Add Base on Baseline Model: doublekills, triplekills, quadrakills, firstblood, team kpm, firsttower, towers, firsttothreetowers, turretplates, inhibitors, dpm, vspm, golddiffat10, xpdiffat10, golddiffat15, xpdiffat15
+New Features We Add Base on Baseline Model: doublekills, triplekills, quadrakills, firstblood, team kpm, firsttower, towers, firsttothreetowers, turretplates, inhibitors, dpm, vspm, golddiffat10, xpdiffat10, golddiffat15, xpdiffat15, team, team dpm

 **Gold** and **experience** are the keys to snowballing and winning in League of Legends.
 Because gold allows heroes to buy more items, the experience can strengthen the champion's skills, passive, health, etc., improving the champion's ability to fight against opponents.